 An infestation of boxelder bugs will sometimes cause small deformities in the leaves and fruit.
 Sometimes resulting in the leaves discoloring and turning yellow.

-Although this bug species feeds primarily on flowers, leaves, and a tree's seed pods, they don't create too much damage.
+Although this orange and black beetle bug species feeds primarily on flowers, leaves, and a tree's seed pods, they don't create too much damage.

 How a Boxelder Bug is Identified

-Identification of a boxelder bug is by the three narrow red stripes placed right behind the head or prothorax.
-As an adult, they measure around half of an inch and are black with reddish-orange markings.
+Identification of boxelder bugs is by the three narrow red stripes placed right behind the head or prothorax.
+As adult boxelder beetles, these insects measure around half of an inch and are black with reddish-orange markings.

 To get the correct identification of this bug, contact the local Cooperative Extension Service.
 Proper identification of this bug will ensure proper eradication measures are applied.